 Therapeutic Use Exemptions

 If an athlete genuinely needs to take a medication which is on the Prohibited List they can lodge a Therapeatic Use Exemption (TUE) application to possibly gain approval for that use.
-This is explained further at the ASADA TUE page.
+This is explained further at the SIA TUE page.

 Every Powerlifting Australia member is on a form of Whereabouts.
 That is, all members have to provide information as to their location at home, work and training.
-This will simply be via your annual membership form for many or by direct login to ASADA’s Registered Testing Pool for some.
+This will simply be via your annual membership form for many or by direct login to SIA’s Registered Testing Pool for some.
 It is your responsibility to keep your details up to date.

 Information and Investigations